ibuildingsnl/qa-tools/README.md

 The QA Tools Phar distributable is self-updateable in a way that is very similar to Composer.
-The following command will check the QA Tools' [Releases][qa-tools-releases] page for the latest stable version, and replace your executable Phar:
+The following command will check the QA Tools' [Releases][github-qa-releases] page for the latest stable version, and replace your executable Phar:

 ```sh-session